DioxusLabs/docsite/docs-src/0.4/en/reference/hooks.md

 Hooks allow us to create state in our components.
 Hooks are Rust functions that take a reference to [`ScopeState`](https://docs.rs/dioxus/latest/dioxus/prelude/struct.ScopeState.html) (in a component, you can pass `cx`), and provide you with functionality and state.

-Dioxus provides many built in hooks, but if those hooks don't fit your specific use case, you also can [create your own hook](../cookbook/state/custom_hooks/index.md)
+Dioxus provides many built-in hooks, but if those hooks don't fit your specific use case, you also can [create your own hook](../cookbook/state/custom_hooks/index.md)

 ## use_state Hook